Package Structure As A Gateway To Microservices

 Breaking Up Monoliths Is Hard!

-If you are developing in an enterprise, chances are the you have seen big tightly coupled code base that won't leverage the scalable nature of cloud compute.
-No-one started with bad intentions when developing an application.
-But over years, with multiple teams, contractors, tight deadlines, fixes and patches...well...it becomes a tangled mess.
+If you are developing in an enterprise, chances are that you have seen big, tightly coupled code base that won't leverage the scalable nature of cloud computing.
+Nobody starts with bad intentions when developing an application, but over years, with multiple teams, contractors, tight deadlines, fixes and patches...well...it becomes a tangled mess.

 Breaking out functionality in a legacy application is possible, but it's a bit like unplugging and tracing wires in the picture above.

 Moving Forward Organized By Feature